Anne Elise Thompson: Federal judicial service

 On September 28, 1979, Thompson was nominated by President Jimmy Carter to a new seat on the United States District Court for the District of New Jersey created by 92 Stat.
 1629.
 She was confirmed by the United States Senate on October 31, 1979, and received her commission on November 2, 1979.
 Judge Thompson was the first woman to serve as a federal district court judge in the state of New Jersey.
 She was also the first African American federal judge to serve in the state of New Jersey.
 She served as Chief Judge from 1994 to 2001, and assumed senior status on June 1, 2001.
+She took inactive senior status on May 20, 2022.